A Shopify landing page is created specifically for the goods or services that you want to highlight most in your marketing campaign.

 - Make your subheadings more contextual to the rest of the copy on your landing page.

-- Your subheadings can be more informative, insightful and go into a bit more detail than your primary headlines or headline.
+- Your subheadings can be more informative, insightful, and detailed than your primary headlines or headline.

 Headlines are the most concise and short part of your copy and yet highly effective.
 Subheadings, however, can be a bit more descriptive and explanatory as well.